This traditional ossobuco recipe is rich, full of flavour and super easy to make at home. Serve on any occasion for the perfect Italian meal.

 There are plenty of other sides that go well with it, and you can find a few ideas at the end of the post.

-Veal leg shanks – approx. 1 ½” thick (3 cm) each.
-You can use beef shanks if you like, but veal shanks are more tender.
+- Veal shanks: They should be approx. 1 ½” thick (3 cm) each.
+You can use beef shanks, but veal shanks are more tender.

-White wine – use good quality white wine if possible.
+- White wine: Use good quality dry white wine if possible.

-Broth – use vegetable broth for a delicate note, chicken or beef broth for a stronger flavour.
+- Broth: Opt for vegetable broth for a delicate note, and chicken broth or beef broth for a stronger flavor.

-Fresh herbs – I use a mix of sage and thyme.
+- Fresh aromatic herbs: I use a mix of sage and thyme.
 Rosemary works well too.

-Gremolata – use fresh garlic for a more delicate aroma, flat parsley, and lemon zest, better if it comes from organic lemons.
+- Gremolata: Use fresh garlic for a more delicate aroma, flat parsley, and lemon zest, I recommend using organic lemons.

 WHAT IS GREMOLATA?